mikke89/RmlUi/readme.md

 - Removed RenderInterface::GetPixelsPerInch, instead the pixels per inch value has been fixed to 96 PPI, as per CSS specs.
 To achieve a scalable user interface, instead use the 'dp' unit.
 - Removed 'top' and 'bottom' from z-index property.

+## Other changes

+- `Context::ProcessMouseWheel` now takes a float value for the `wheel_delta` property, thereby enabling continuous/smooth scrolling for input devices with such support.
+The default scroll length for unity value of `wheel_delta` is now three times the default line-height multiplied by the current dp-ratio.

 ## Performance